1940

 some 70-years later.
 So few images of the Fryes at the

-with cowgirl boots, western cut jacket, and slacks.
-Jack
+western cut jacket, and slacks.
+Jack is holding his sport

-is holding his sport jacket and Helen's sable coat.
-This
+jacket and Helen's silver fox coat.
+This image was

 There is a new bridge and entrance farther south to this property currently.
 Interestingly,